Mats Lewan continues to believe, long after the frauds of Andrea Rossi became crystal clear. From his blog, An Impossible Invention:

 I will develop this story further in the updated third edition of my book, which I hope to be able to conclude within a year or so, once the moment of truth has arrived.

 And when the moment arrives, the E-Cat technology will most probably start providing clean, cheap, abundant, and sustainable energy to everyone in the world, in combination with solar and wind (which are a long way from replacing fossils on their own, and furthermore also require problematic large scale world-wide chemical battery implementations for energy storage).

 Until then, the champagne remains on ice.
 And when I open it, I will be thinking of Sven Kullander and of late Prof. Sergio Focardi who played a fundamental role, helping Rossi to develop the E-Cat technology.

-And Lewan has announced (twice?
-Do I remember that correctly?) a New Energy conference, featuring Rossi technology.
+And Lewan has announced (twice, cancelled twice) a New Energy conference, featuring Rossi technology.
 He has lost all credibility.
-Yes, I see that he’s announced again:
+Here are his announcements:

 UPDATE: The New Energy World Symposium was postponed in March 2017, waiting for an upcoming commercial launch of LENR based power.
 Read more here.